Menu

 You have the right to see your personal information.

-You do not have the right to paper copies.
-In some cases you may have to go their office and look at your information there.
+You do not have the right to paper copies in all cases.
+Sometimes, you may have to go to an office and look at your information there.

 Correcting Your Personal Information

-If you have accessed your personal information you can request that it be corrected if you feel any of the information is incorrect.
+If you have accessed your personal information, you can request that it be corrected if any of the information is incorrect.
 The government institution can make the correction or make a note on the file that a correction was requested but denied.

 • destroy personal information that has been requested